ClouDesire/docusaurus/docs/billing.md

 Furthermore, Cloudesire supports an additional type of coupon:

-* **extended trials**: when the customer uses this kind of coupon, the default _trial period length_ (e.g. 10 days) will be replaced with the one specified in the coupon (e.g. 30 days).
+* **extended trials**: when the customer uses this kind of coupon, the default _trial period length_ (for example 10 days) will be replaced with the one specified in the coupon (for example 30 days).
 A coupon of this type remains valid for all the customers receiving this coupon code.
 This rule does not override the general rule "only one trial for each product for each customer".
 For each _extended trials_ coupon, the platform administrator can allocate a budget (or _plafond_)